 With reference to the pre-employment screening process in Nevada, an employer is entitled to view a job applicant’s criminal history and obtain the relevant records from the criminal justice system.
-Job offers to prospective candidates cannot be conditioned based on the applicant's consumer credit report and other credit information.

 The Nevada Fair Employment Practices Act (NFEPA) prohibits employers with 15 or more employees from discriminating against applicants based on an individual's race, color, religion, sex, sexual orientation, age, disability, national origin, or lawful use of any product outside the workplace i.e. alcohol and/or tobacco.
 The state of Nevada also prohibits gender-based pay discrimination on jobs that require equal skill, responsibility and effort.

 You can refer to the Nevada Office of the Labor Commissioner for more information.

 Business employer requirements are specific to the type of business that you are starting and include various labor, safety and tax obligations that need to be met.
 You should consider engaging in the services of a tax or business attorney to ensure your business is fully compliant with the laws in Nevada.